By Zora Lathan, May 2016

 Eco-awareness is indeed growing, as are sustainable living practices.
 Ghandi famously stated, “We must be the change that we want to see in the world.”
 Another familiar saying, “You do not describe what you see, you see what you describe.”
 If a critical mass (say 10 percent or so of the population) could envision and live a largely sustainable lifestyle, this could change the paradigm from one of resource depletion and destruction to a paradigm of “living well and green” for all of earth’s inhabitants.
 A post-scarcity future, e.g., depicted in the long-running Star Trek TV series—where humans have progressed beyond mere survival concerns and where poverty no longer exists—has certainly been imagined by many.

 It is possible to “live well and green,” that is, to live a materially comfortable, non-exploitative and peaceful life, while protecting and restoring the environment.
 Living a green lifestyle doesn’t mean living without the material comforts of life.
-It does, however, require environmental awareness and conscientious decision-making, limiting excessive consumption, and taking action to protect and restore our environment.
+It does, however, require conscientious decision-making and environmental awareness, limiting excessive consumption, taking action to protect and restore the environment, and creating new cultural norms of “having enough.”

 To promote such practices, we need win-win solutions that take into account human nature.
 The Nature Climate Change study shows that human beings are too selfish to endure present pain to avert future climate change.